-- -y Print 'There is news' if there is any news arrives during a login session. - -v If -y is also given, instead of printing 'There is news', print 'News: newsgroup ...' giving the name of the first newsgroup containing unread news. - -n Print 'No news' if there is no unread news. - -e Start up readnews if there is any unread news.
-Any additional arguments after the -e are passed to readnews.
+- -y Print 'There is news' if there is any news arrives during a login session.
+This is the default if no other options are specified. - -v If both -v and -y are given, instead of printing 'There is news', print 'News: news-group ...' giving the name of the first newsgroup containing unread news. - -n Print 'No news' if there is no unread news. - -e Start up readnews if there is any unread news.
+Any additional arguments after the -e are passed to readnews. - -q Make checknews quiet.
+The exit status indicates news: 0 means 'no news' and 1 means 'there is news.'
+It does not print a message.

-Thus, checknews -yn tells you whether there is any unread news.
+Thus, checknews -ym tells you whether there is any unread news.
 Checknews -y tells you if there is news, and is silent if there is no news.

-4.8.
+4.10.
 Creating New Newsgroups

-To create a newsgroup, post an article to an appropriate 'general' newsgroup suggesting the new newsgroup, (for example, for a new 'net' or 'fa' newsgroup, post to 'net.general', for a new local newsgroup, post to 'general') with another copy to 'net.news.group', for example:
+To create a newsgroup, post an article to an appropriate 'general' newsgroup suggesting the new newsgroup.
+For example, for a new 'net' or 'fa' newsgroup, post to 'net.general' or for a new local newsgroup, post to 'general'.
+Include another copy to 'net.news.group', for example: